 In light of the upcoming beautiful weather forecast, I’m pulling from my saved photos to share how much we love Ashley Okland Star Park, over on the east side of Des Moines!
 I think it’s a little confusing on paper; a playground within a different park, a hidden nature trail, etc. but it’s well worth the drive.
 This is one of my favorite parks to recommend for people who have a younger toddler and older child to entertain, there are lots of unique features for all ages.
 The rubber footing makes it ideal if you’d like to avoid mud, too.
-(These pictures are all from different visits, if you’re wondering about any foliage discrepancies.)

-[You can see more specific details on the Ashley Okland Park page or check out its location on the interactive map.]
+[You can see more specific details on the Ashley Okland Park page below or check out its location on the interactive map.]

 Google maps took us right there and the sign is easy to spot.
 There’s a nice big parking lot just for the park.